-Many breath mints just cover up odors, but baking soda can eliminate them entirely.
-The same properties that allow baking soda to deodorize your closet and your fridge will work just fine in your mouth.
+Many breath mints cover up odors, but baking soda can eliminate them.
+The same properties that allow the baking soda to deodorize your closet and your fridge will work just fine in your mouth.
 Dissolve a teaspoon of baking soda in half a glass of water, then swish and spit the mixture to get clean, fresh breath.

 4. Skin Softener

 When mixed with a bit of water and soap, baking soda can clean and condition your palms.
 It is gentler than harsh scrubs for persistent stains and will leave your skin smooth and clean.
-As an added bonus, baking soda can neutralize odors on your hands, such as those deep down odors you get from preparing a meal.
+As a bonus, baking soda can neutralize odors on your hands, such as those deep-down odors you get from preparing a meal.

 5. Hair Clarifier

-You can use baking soda to remove the crud that accumulates in your hair as a result of normal shampooing.
+You can use baking soda to remove the crud that accumulates in your hair due to normal shampooing.
 Doing this once per month will leave your hair softer and shinier, but beware that baking soda has a very high pH and can throw off the pH balance of your hair.
 Use a low pH conditioner after a baking soda treatment to restore your hair’s normal balance.
 Some people use vinegar to clarify their hair, apple cider vinegar to be exact, but that leaves an unpleasant odor that baking soda does not.

 6. Body Soak

-Adding a half of a cup of baking soda to bath water can neutralize skin acids, clear away oils, and cut through perspiration and odors.
+Adding half of a cup of baking soda to bathwater can neutralize skin acids, clear away oils, and cut through perspiration and odors.
 It will leave your skin feeling soft and looking radiant.
 A baking soda body soak is just as good as any of the highest quality bath salts.